 Factors that can increase the risk of injury include:

 - Poor maintenance (resulting in deterioration)

 See our resources for information on working safely around storage racks.

-Note: On January 1, 2018, a new regulation will come into effect governing the installation, inspection, use, and maintenance of steel storage racks.
-There are a number of resources available, below, to help you understand the new regulation, including frequently asked questions, an OHS guideline, and an explanatory primer.
+Note: On January 1, 2018, new regulations came into effect governing the installation, inspection, use, and maintenance of steel storage racks.
+An OHS guideline was issued to accompany the regulations.
+A number of resources are available, below, to help you understand and implement the new regulation, including frequently asked questions, an explanatory primer, and a pallet rack inspection checklist.